entropia/tip-toi-reveng/README.md

 Running `arm-linux-gnueabi-objdump --architecture=arm -b binary -D Update3202.upd` disassembles the ARM firmware.
 At 0x6db0 begins a function that *might* do the XOR decoding.
 Another candidate is 0x29518.

+Running `strings Update3202.updf` shows a string `pMeGame->VoiceIndexForOID[Offset][PlayIndex]=%d.`, probably a debug string.
+Is maybe `pMeGame` a pointer to the `.gme` file, which contains a table from OID to sound or state machine?
+This might be something someone who can read assembly can find out.

 "update.upd" seems to contain code for firmware writing, the firmware itself as well as some standard apps, audio & video player libs (Ogg Vorbis, FLAC, mp3, AVI) etc.
 The German words in the file (Apfel, Auto, Baum, Bein, Berg, Birne, ...) indicate that this file is already customized for Tip Toi.